Filing Requirements for Sales and Use Tax Returns

 How your filing frequency is initially determined

-You will automatically be classified as an annual filer if, on your registration application, you:
+You will automatically be classified as an annual filer when you register for sales tax if you:

 - indicate that you do not expect to pay or collect any sales or use tax (for example, you are registering to accept exemption certificates), and

-- describe your major business activity as manufacturer or wholesaler.
+- describe your primary business activity as manufacturer or wholesaler.

-The annual return, Form ST-101, New York State and Local Annual Sales and Use Tax Return, covers the period March 1 through February 28 (29 in a leap year).
+The annual return, Form ST-101, New York State and Local Annual Sales and Use Tax Return, covers the period March 1 through February 28/29.
 Since sales tax returns are generally due within 20 days after the end of the reporting period, annual returns are due by March 20 each year.

 If you do not qualify to file annually, you will be classified as a quarterly filer when you first register for sales tax purposes.

-- The reporting periods covered by quarterly returns are March 1 through May 31, June 1 through August 31, September 1 through November 30, and December 1 through February 28 (29 in a leap year).
+- The reporting periods covered by quarterly returns are March 1 through May 31, June 1 through August 31, September 1 through November 30, and December 1 through February 28/29.

 - Quarterly returns are due no later than 20 days after the end of the quarter to which they relate.

 Your filing frequency may change

-As explained below, your filing frequency may change from annual to quarterly (depending on the amount of your total sales or tax due) or from annual or quarterly to part-quarterly (depending on the amount of your taxable sales).
-When your filing frequency changes, the correct return will be available when using Sales Tax Web File.
+Your filing frequency may change over time, depending on the amount of your taxable sales or tax due.
+When your filing frequency changes, the correct return will automatically be available when you Web File.

 Quarterly to part-quarterly (monthly) - If the combined amount of your taxable sales (and purchases subject to use tax) during any quarter is $300,000 or more, you must begin filing monthly returns.
-The change to monthly filing status takes effect the first month following the sales tax quarter in which your taxable transactions equal or exceed $300,000 in a quarter.
+The change to monthly filing status takes effect the first month following the sales tax quarter in which your taxable transactions equaled or exceeded $300,000.
 The Tax Department will notify you of the change.